Hair Problems and Remedies to Fight Bad Hair Days

 I don’t know if you’ve subscribed to my newsletter yet, but you definitely should!
 I love to share bonus content in the newsletter that you can’t find on the blog, like extra tips and tricks, and occasionally free printables!
 I’d love to have you on my list of awesome subscribers!

 In last week’s newsletter, I shared some great hair hacks for hair problems, and remedies that you have right in your pantry or bathroom closet.
 I’m going to share those bad hair day tricks here today with all of my amazing readers, but I’d love for you to subscribe so you don’t miss these little extras in the future!
 All you have to do is enter your email address over in the sidebar, or in the box at the top of the page.

-Hair Problems and Remedies You Can Use
+Hair Problems and Remedies You Need

 We all have bad hair days, right?
 I know I do!
 My skin and hair are usually very dry, but occasionally my crazy hair decides to have an oily day, throwing my routine out of whack.
 Plus, with dryness as my life-long problem, sometimes I get an itchy scalp, or even flakes!
 In the summer I swim a lot in Big Creek, and often put my hair up wet…with thick hair like mine, that can cause unwanted odors that are hard to get rid of.